07 April 2022

 We reduced the cloud bill from $30k to $2k a month.
 If you want to reduce yours, read this case study

-“Our cloud bills just keep getting bigger and bigger!!!”
-This is something that we hear more and more about from various business cloud users quoted by industry pundits.
-But it wasn’t until we heard from one of our clients that they paid unusually huge monthly cloud bills that we decided that something just has to be done about it!
+“Our cloud bills just keep getting bigger and bigger!!!” — we hear repeatedly from various business cloud users quoted by industry experts.
+But it wasn’t until one of our clients admitted they page surprisingly huge cloud bills each month that we decided something has to be done about it!

 But we have some good news for you: